MicrosoftDocs/sql-docs/docs/ssms/agent/set-service-startup-account-sql-server-agent-sql-server-configuration-manager.md

 1. Select the plus sign to expand the **Local Server Groups** folder.

-1. Right-click the server instance where you want set up the Service Startup Account, and select **SQL Server Configuration Manager...**.
+1. Right-click the server instance where you want to set up the Service Startup Account, and select **SQL Server Configuration Manager...**.

 1. In the **User Account Control** dialog box, select **Yes**.